ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 Other Cloud Environments
 ------------------------

-To use an Azure Cloud other than the default public cloud (eg, Azure China Cloud, Azure US Government Cloud, Azure Stack), pass the "cloud_environment" argument to modules, configure it in a credential profile, or set the "AZURE_CLOUD_ENVIRONMENT" environment variable.
-The value is either a cloud name as defined by the Azure Python SDK (eg, "AzureChinaCloud", "AzureUSGovernment"; defaults to "AzureCloud") or an Azure metadata discovery URL (for Azure Stack).
+To use an Azure Cloud other than the default public cloud (for example, Azure China Cloud, Azure US Government Cloud, Azure Stack), pass the "cloud_environment" argument to modules, configure it in a credential profile, or set the "AZURE_CLOUD_ENVIRONMENT" environment variable.
+The value is either a cloud name as defined by the Azure Python SDK (for example, "AzureChinaCloud", "AzureUSGovernment"; defaults to "AzureCloud") or an Azure metadata discovery URL (for Azure Stack).

 Creating Virtual Machines